Aeonium arboreum var. atropurpureum (W.A. Nicholson) A.Berger

 Aeonium atropurpureum, Aeonium arboreum f. atropurpureum, Aeonium manriqueorum f. atropurpureum

-Aeonium arboreum var. atropurpureum is a striking dark-purple succulent with branched, up to 3 feet (90 cm) tall stems and rosettes formed at the ends of the stems.
+Aeonium arboreum var. atropurpureum is a striking succulent with branched, up to 3 feet (90 cm) tall stems and rosettes of dark-purple leaves formed at the ends of the stems.
 It bears large pyramidal panicles of bright yellow flowers in spring.

 How to Grow and Care